-Oftentimes, people will talk about your brand, a product you sell or a hashtag campaign you’re running, and they don’t take the time to mention you directly on social.
+Oftentimes, people talk about your brand, a product you sell or a hashtag campaign you’re running without mentioning you directly on social.
 If you aren’t actively searching for these types of messages, you may miss out on important conversations.

-Brand Keywords are custom Twitter searches that are constantly running and will display results in your Smart Inbox, which you can interact with just like any other message.
+Brand Keywords are custom X searches that constantly run and display results in your Smart Inbox, which you can interact with, just like any other message.

 Adding Brand Keywords

-Note: Only Account Owners and users with Manage profiles & permissions enabled may add keywords.
+Note: Only Account Owners and users with Manage Brand Keywords Feature Permission can add keywords.

-Brand Keywords support targeted location searches.
-You can enter a location in Near This Place and choose to surface results from 5, 10 or 25 miles or kilometers away.
+- (Optional) Enter a location in Near This Place and surface results from 5, 10 or 25 miles or kilometers away.

-Once your Keyword is complete click Save Keyword.
-Results will begin to populate as new messages in the Smart Inbox.
+- Click Save Keyword.
+Results begin to populate as new messages in your Smart Inbox.

-You can reply, task and perform contextual message actions to Tweets surfaced by Brand Keywords like any other message.
+You can reply, create a case and perform contextual message actions to Tweets surfaced by Brand Keywords like any other message.

 Creating More Complex Brand Keywords

-Through the use of one or more multiple search operators, Brand Keywords may be made more complex to find specific conversations about your brand.
+Through the use of one or more multiple search operators, you can make your Brand Keywords complex to find specific conversations about your brand.

-Click to display a list of Advanced Search Options.
+Click to see the list of Advanced Search Options.

 Here are a few examples of advanced search options and keyword strings Sprout Coffee Co. might want to use:

-2. Find audience members who share links to Sprout Coffee Co.'s website (including interior pages, product pages or blog posts that start with the root URL) in English (lang:en), filtering out any posts that are coming 'from' the Sprout Coffee Co.
-Twitter handle.
+- Find audience members who share links to Sprout Coffee Co.'s website (including interior pages, product pages or blog posts that start with the root URL) in English (lang:en), filtering out any posts that are coming 'from' the Sprout Coffee Co.
+X profile.

 mysproutcoffee.com -from:mysproutcoffee lang:en